Every Plant Belongs to Earth

 Understanding and accepting that “invasive species” have a role in the healing of the earth means we can work with them in a holistic approach to land regeneration.
 For example, in caring for the land where I live (that was originally cleared of native trees and vegetation and then over grazed), my first step was to refrain from doing what caused harm in the first place and avoiding practices that would further disturb the soil.
 And along with not tilling the soil, I regularly spray our fields with worm compost extract which improves soil health.

-Over the course of the fifteen years of stewarding our land, the preferred bunch grasses, wild onions, cactus, shrubs and wildflowers have grown out to the seedbank held in the earth waiting for the right conditions to return.
+Over the course of the fifteen years of stewarding our land, the preferred bunch grasses, wild onions, cactus, shrubs and wildflowers have grown out of the seedbank held in the earth waiting for the right conditions to return.
 These plants have been adapted to the soil, climate and rainfall in our area for a very long time.
 While I will always take a stand for the role that first succession plants play in the healing of the land, I also always celebrate the plants who indicate a balance in the greater health of an ecosystem and I’m thrilled to see our land regenerating over time.

 Another story to share….a few years ago, I sat next to a stump that once was a great old Russian olive tree on the Escalante River and as I baked in the full sun, I questioned the logic of the eradication project that removed these trees along the river corridor.
 It was at the time of summer when the annual defoliation of the cottonwoods was occurring and tent caterpillars were falling from the sky.
 It was hot, and I thought about the fully exposed river getting hotter and all the species the environmental and conservation groups endeavor to save, not being able to withstand the sudden change in conditions.